Confidential Financial Disclosure Reports (OGE-450)

 Public Financial Disclosure Reports (OGE-278)

 The Ethics in Government Act of 1978, as amended, requires senior officials in the executive, legislative, and judicial branches to file public reports of their finances and other interests outside the Government.
 At the Department, individuals including all Senate-confirmed Presidential appointees, all employees appointed to an Executive Schedule position, all members of the Senior Executive Service, all Administrative Law Judges, and all Schedule C employees, are required to file public financial disclosure reports (OGE 278e) within 30 days of entering and leaving a position at HUD, as well as annually while serving in a covered position and within 30 days after they terminate government service.
 Annual reports, covering the previous calendar year, are due between January 1st and May 15th each year.
 Persons required to file the OGE-278e are also required to file the OGE-278-T, Periodic Transaction Report.
 The OGE-278-T report is submitted throughout the year reporting any transactions involving the purchase, sell or exchange of stocks, bonds, or commodities futures.

 OGE Form 201: Request to Inspect or Receive Copies of OGE Form 278

-The OGE-278 reports filed by HUD officials may be publically available in compliance with OGE’s systems of record requirements.
+The OGE-278 reports filed by HUD officials may be publicly available in compliance with OGE’s systems of record requirements.
 These records are available pursuant to the Ethics in Government Act of 1978 (5 U.S.C. app.
 4 § 105) and OGE's regulations implementing this statute.
 The OGE Form 201 (PDF) is used to request copies of the public financial disclosure reports and other specified records of Presidential appointees subject to Senate confirmation.

 However, records cannot be used: